to this website:

-LATEST: My Memoir, 'Probation and Me: Fallible Memories of a Fortunate Career' is now available, FREE, on the next page of this website:
+Recent: My Memoir, 'Probation & Me: Fallible Memories of a Fortunate Career' is FREE and on the next page of this website

 Commentary on Probation and related criminal justice matters is dominated by either penal hawks or penal doves, by public service missionaries or gung-ho privatisers and allied providers, or by single-minded advocates for the latest transient policy drawn from government pronouncement or from one panacea method or another...